Generated 2026-06-24, viewed through the bent lens of Build to Think.

 The Trilogy: The Dopamine Rat (v1 → v2 → v3)

 A habit tracker starring an emotional pixel rat.
-Three versions trace a philosophy pivot from gamification to harm reduction — and this round, v3 (gravityDopeRat) grew a nervous system.
+Steady this round, but worth keeping on the board: three versions trace a philosophy pivot from gamification to harm reduction, and v3 (gravityDopeRat) grew a nervous system.
 Across six deployed phases (Apr 26 – May 8), the tracker that once only knew what you told it learned to read what your body did: a Hevy auto-pull every four hours (strength workouts log themselves as auto-strength), a Garmin cron (10am + 9pm ET, pulling HRV / body battery / resting heart rate), and a vitality-compute engine (Sleep 0–40 + Recovery 0–30 + Training 0–30, with mismatch flags) that rewires the rat’s emotional state to biometrics.
 Then a cull: manual fitness and sleep-duration scoring removed, the dashboard recomposed, a Zustand persist migration (v3→v4) adding an overrides slice.
-42 commits now, up from 26.
+35 commits on the mainline.

 The trilogy — a philosophy by subtraction